 Overview

 Our group specializes in physics-based computational modeling/simulations of fluid flows involving multiscale/multiphysics phenomena, focusing on (but not limited to) multiphase flows, turbulent flows, and fluid-structure interaction.
 We also develop robust numerical methods and use tools such as artificial intelligence and high-performance computing.
-Applications include propulsion, energy, aerospace design, chemical and bioengineering, environmental flows, climate change, and many more.
+Applications include propulsion, energy, aerospace design, thermal science, environment, climate, and many more.

 We hope to become the global epicenter for computational fluids research in the upcoming years!